 The ONLY pro is paid training.
 I say if you're in between jobs, take this job and do the training.
 The training is 5 weeks and you get paid, plus you learn something.
 After training, if you found something else, SPLIT.
 There's nothing good on the end of THIS rainbow.

 And working at home is great in all, but the work/life balance isn't there.
 It's just work.
 You have no time for anything.
 All RSTs are more than likely going to work the mid shift, which is 10am to 11pm.
 And the 11pm is not guaranteed since you might get a call the very last minute you're waiting and you have to take it.

-- Oh, you want a morning shift?
+You will like this job if: - You need a job desperately - You have thick skin (and I mean Fantastic 4 "The Thing" thick) - You enjoy disconnected management - You enjoy doing nothing but working all day/night - You have no plans EVER because vacation time?
+PFFT, what vacation? - Oh, you want a morning shift?
 Sorry, you have to bid on it along 200+ others in your region AND can only do so after 60 days from your start date.

+Otherwise, MOVE ON.
 FOR THE LOVE OF ALL THINGS GLORIOUS AND DEEP FRIED, FIND SOMETHING ELSE.